maxmilton/browser-redirect/README.md

 ## Usage

-To use Browser Redirect, follow these easy steps:
+Follow these steps to use Browser Redirect:

-1. Install the bun JavaScript runtime, if not already installed, by following the instructions at <https://bun.sh>.
+1. Install the [Bun JavaScript runtime](https://bun.sh), if not already installed.
-1. Clone the project locally and edit the `rules.ts` file to add your own custom redirect rules.
+1. Clone the project and edit the `rules.ts` file to add custom redirect rules.
 1. Build the project using `bun run build`.
-1. Load the extension into your browser by following these steps:
+1. Load the extension into your browser:
    1. Navigate to <chrome://extensions/>.
-   1. Toggle "Developer mode" to the on position.
+   1. Toggle "Developer mode" to the "on" position.
-   1. Click "Load unpacked" and select the dist directory.
+   1. Click "Load unpacked" and select the `dist` directory.
-1. Optionally, to also redirect in private tabs, go into the extension's "Details" and toggle "Allow in Private" to on
+1. To enable redirecting in private tabs, toggle "Allow in Private" to "on" in the extension's "Details" page.

-### Optional linting
+### Optional Linting

 1. Install the project dependencies: `bun install`
 1. Run linting: `bun run lint`

-## Browser support
+## Browser Support

 Browser Redirect is compatible with version 84 and higher of Google Chrome and other Chromium-based browsers like Brave and Edge.